chipsalliance/tac/CONTRIBUTING.md

 CHIPS Alliance is a group of open source projects which develop high-quality, open source hardware designs relevant to silicon devices and FPGAs.
 By creating an open and collaborative environment, CHIPS Alliance shares resources to lower the cost of development.
 All CHIPS Alliance development occurs on [GitHub](https://github.com/chipsalliance), following open source best practices.

-The technical projects under the CHIPS Alliance TSC are supported by the [CHIPS Alliance](https://chipsalliance.org), an independent nonprofit organization with open and neutral governance, hosted under the [Linux Foundation](https://linuxfoundation.org).
+The technical projects under the CHIPS Alliance TAC are supported by the [CHIPS Alliance](https://chipsalliance.org), an independent nonprofit organization with open and neutral governance, hosted under the [Linux Foundation](https://linuxfoundation.org).

 [Learn more about the CHIPS Alliance »](https://chipsalliance.org)

 ## Technical governance

 CHIPS Alliance follows industry best practices, with the technical project and its governance distinctly separate from [CHIPS Alliance membership](https://chipsalliance.org/join).
-The [Technical Charter](https://github.com/chipsalliance/tsc/blob/master/https://technical-charter.chipsalliance.org) establishes the CHIPS Alliance Technical Steering Committee as the body which oversees all technical aspects of the open source project.
+The [Charter](https://participation-agreement.chipsalliance.org/) establishes the CHIPS Alliance Technical Advisory Council (TAC) as the body which oversees all technical aspects of the open source project.
 By contrast, the [CHIPS Alliance Governing Board](https://chipsalliance.org/about/governance/) is responsible for raising and distributing funds to support project activities, and setting policy.
 While the two groups are separate, they work in close coordination to establish, guide, and support activities that lead to a long-term, sustainable future for CHIPS Alliance.

 ### Contributors